-The main objectives of these guidelines are to assist:
+The main objectives of these Guidelines are to assist:

-- .1 governments in developing and enacting domestic laws which implement Annex V; - .2 shipowners, ship operators, ships' crews, cargo owners and equipment manufacturers in complying with requirements set forth in Annex V and relevant domestic laws; and - .3 port and terminal operators in assessing the need for, and providing, adequate reception facilities for garbage generated on all types of ships.
-In the interest of uniformity, governments are requested to refer to these guidelines and related International Maritime Organization guidance when developing and enforcing appropriate national regulations.
+- .1 Governments in developing and enacting domestic laws which implement MARPOL Annex V; - .2 shipowners, ship operators, ships' crews, cargo owners and equipment manufacturers in complying with requirements set forth in MARPOL Annex V and relevant domestic laws; and - .3 port and terminal operators in assessing the need for, and providing, adequate reception facilities for garbage generated on all types of ships.
+In the interest of uniformity, Governments are requested to refer to these Guidelines and related guidance1 developed by the Organization when developing and enforcing appropriate national regulations.